trading-strategy

 As such, traders can realize large profits when their position grows.
 An investor who pyramids uses additional margin from the increasing price of the security in their portfolio to purchase more of the same asset.

-Read also: What Is Affiliate Fraud?
+Read also: What Is Network Marketing?

 As mentioned above, pyramiding is generally considered a risky trading strategy for inexperienced traders, so it should only be executed by those who have a proven track record of success and are better equipped to control and handle the risks that come with pyramiding because: